alissonsol/experiments/2025/2025-09/README.md

 sudo docker --version
 ```

+Some cleanup now.
+First, will remote that docker repo.
+Otherwise, due to the release version number difference between Amazon Linux and CentOS, you get warning messages when running `dnf` about a not found docker repository (even when not needed).
 In order to avoid having to run docker with `sudo` all the time, add the current user to the `docker` group.
-Run the Hello World.
+Then, to test, run the `Hello World` application.

 ```
+sudo rm /etc/yum.repos.d/docker-ce.repo
+sudo dnf makecache
 sudo groupadd docker
 sudo usermod -aG docker $USER
 newgrp docker